What Is: Carbon Offsetting with a Landfill Methane Project

 Every day, we exceed the carbon budget more and more.
 It’s like if you overpacked when you’re travelling.
 What you really want to get rid of are the power banks, because you brought too many and they’re heavy.
 But you still want them after the trip.
 However, if you meet people who want your extra thermals, it still makes a difference to the rest of your trip to lose them.

 Clean Development Mechanism (CDM) methodologies for landfill methane

 Landfill methane projects are among the more straightforward carbon offsetting projects.
 There are only so many things that could happen with the extracted methane.
 You either sell it to consumers as natural gas, burn it for electricity or heat, or flare it.
 The carbon offsetting benefit is the difference in warming potential between the landfill methane and any carbon dioxide produced from its destruction.

 In addition, prevailing regulations and policies are relevant.
-For example, there may be regulations requiring retrofits to capture landfill methane for other reasons, or policies promoting waste to resource activities.
+For example, there may be regulations requiring retrofits to capture landfill methane for other reasons, or policies encouraging waste-to-resource investment.
 Only methane extraction that is over and above legal compliance counts for carbon offsetting.

-Credible carbon offsetting certifiers generally refer to methodologies reviewed by the UNFCCC.
+Credible carbon offsetting certifiers generally refer to methodologies submitted to the UNFCCC.
 The one for landfill methane covers all of these scenarios.

 - Landfill/waste methane projects around the world; UNFCCC.

 An important part of the Paris Agreement is recognition that countries must have the freedom to choose the combination of methods for how they meet their climate ambitions, because each nation has vastly differing circumstances.
 A solution that doesn’t make sense to one country – however large and influential – may be perfect for another.
 Would carbon credits help fund upgrades to old landfills in your country?